Environmental Protection Agency (EPA).

 C. Exposure Assessment

 ii.
 Chronic exposure.
-In conducting the chronic dietary exposure assessment, EPA used the food consumption data from the USDA 2003-2008 NHANES/WWEIA.
-As to residue levels in food, EPA utilized tolerance-level residues for all commodities except apple (for which the average field trial residue value was used), assumed 100 PCT for all commodities, and used DEEM default processing factors, when appropriate.
+In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA's NHANES/WWEIA.
+As to residue levels in food, the chronic Start Printed Page 20548analysis is based on tolerance-level residues for all commodities except apples.
+For apples, the average field trial value was used.
+As with the acute assessment, it incorporates high-end estimates for AMGT, 100 PCT assumptions, default processing factors for all relevant processed commodities without a separate tolerance.

-Based on the First Index Reservoir Screening Tool (FIRST) and Screening Concentration in Ground Water (SCI-GROW) models, the estimated drinking water concentrations (EDWCs) of fluazinam and its degradates for surface water are estimated to be 226 parts per billion (ppb) for acute exposures and 37.8 ppb for chronic exposures.
-For ground water, the EDWCs are estimated to be 0.404 ppb for both acute and chronic exposures.
+Based on the First Index Reservoir Screening Tool (FIRST) and the Pesticide Root Zone Model Ground Water (PRZM GW) models, the estimated drinking water concentrations (EDWCs) for total residues of fluazinam and its transformation products for acute exposures are estimated to be 226 parts per billion (ppb) for surface water and 137 ppb for ground water and for chronic exposures are estimated to be 37.8 ppb for surface water and 119 ppb for ground water.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-The water concentration values of 226 ppb and 37.8 ppb were used to assess the contribution to drinking water in the acute and chronic dietary risk assessments, respectively.
+For the acute dietary risk assessment, the water concentration value of 226 ppb was used to assess the contribution to drinking water, and for the chronic dietary risk assessment, the water concentration of value 119 ppb was used to assess the contribution to drinking water.

 D. Safety Factor for Infants and Children